coldtothetouchh/Guard-Dog-Mike-AO3-Skin-Code/README.md

-4/1: Fixed an issue with the navigation bar dropdown menu not appearing.
+-4/1: Fixed an issue with the navigation bar dropdown menu not appearing.
 Please update the code on AO3.

-4/5: Fixed an issue where the symbol key text were popping up, interferring with the icons.
+-4/5: Fixed an issue where the symbol key text was overlapping with the icons.
 Please update the code on AO3.

 HUGE credit to @whydoihavetoart for the Byler Art used in this skin! https://x.com/whydoihavetoart/status/2001349297812676763/photo/1